Dealing With Binge Eating Disorder With No Support From Friends Or Family

-All of these people putting out good content for free that can help you build a better relationship with food, validate what you’re feeling and help you improve your health.
+All of these people put out good content for free that can help you build a better relationship with food, validate what you’re feeling and help you improve your health.

 I’ve also spent a lot of time lurking on the binge eating disorder subreddit.

 And pretty much every question, rant, or plea for help gets inundated with a ton of supportive messages.
 It could just be that the moderators are very good at filtering out or removing unhelpful messages.
 But it’s probably one of the most positive communities I’ve seen for binge eating, especially if you are dealing with binge eating disorder with no support.

 And lastly, if you’re not getting help from friends or family, that just might mean you have to put more faith in yourself.